When making purchases with your credit card, you must wonder how your credit card provider prevents you from fraud.

 Some banks and cardholders call it as Card Security Code (CSC), Card Verification Data (CVD), Card Verification Value Code, or Card Verification Code (CVC).
 The reason for these different names depends on the credit card brand.
 For example, Discover and American Express refer to it as “CID” or Card Identification Code.

-Credit card providers like Citibank, BPI, and Metrobank require merchants to ask for your card's CVV when processing "card not present" transactions.
+Credit card providers in the Philippines require merchants to ask for your card's CVV when processing "card not present" transactions.
 When you report a stolen credit card, the three-digit code prevents the unauthorized from using your card and stealing your information.

-There are a few types of codes in CVV but the main three are as follows:
+There are a few types of credit card security codes in CVV but the main three are as follows:

 When using your credit card, be aware of your surroundings and the merchant you're transacting with.
-Prevent credit card fraud.
 Ensure the security of your information by keeping an eye on your card at all times.
-Also, consider upgrading to an EMV-chipped credit card, which adds a second layer of protection against possible theft.